 - Novelty.
 Bed scarves can be easily switched and customized to match a color, display a logo, reflect the season, or work with another theme.
 These rectangles can be made out of everything from the most beautiful embroidered silk to the roughest and most durable polyester.

 A Bed Scarf at Home

 Want to extend that we're-still-in-a-honeymoon-hotel feeling to home or protect your duvet or top bedding from being soiled?
-Consider changing your linens to all white or a solid color and topping it with a beautiful bed scarf (Compare Prices) that matches your bedroom décor.
+Consider changing your linens to all white or a solid color and topping it with a beautiful bed scarf that matches your bedroom décor.